vimbing/ProxyTesterAndValidator/readme.md

 ### Run

 ```
-Put your proxies in proxies.txt file
+1. Put your proxies in proxies.txt file
-$ npm start
+2. Run npm start in your terminal
 ```